Securing Fair and Reliable Critical Mineral Supply Chains

 Additional Requirements

-Eligible applicants include any commercial, international, educational, or non-profit organizations, including any faith-based organizations, community-based organizations, or public international organizations (PIOs)
+Eligible applicants include any commercial, international, educational, or nonprofit organizations.
+This includes faith-based organizations, community-based organizations, and public international organizations (PIOs)

 Geographic Eligibility